rust-lang/rust/editors/README.md

 It's better to remove existing Rust plugins to avoid interference.

-## Rust Analyzer Specifc Features
+## Rust Analyzer Specific Features

-These features are implemented as extensions to the langauge server protocol.
+These features are implemented as extensions to the language server protocol.
 They are more experimental in nature and work only with VS Code.

 ### Syntax highlighting